arosenkranz/scenarios/ui-component-docs/step1.md

 Now open the [**Main Site**](https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com) tab.

-As we can see on the page, our new component has joined the components we've inherited and is rendered to the page in two formats.
+As we can see, our new component has joined the components we've inherited and is rendered to the page.
 The page should look something like the following image:

 ![The main page displays previously created components and the new Button components.](./assets/step-01_1.png)